hmyenilmez24/New-Unix-Shell/README.md

 # New-Unix-Shell

-—-Implemented by Hüseyin Mert Yenilmez—-
+A sample unix shell which has been developed with C language to execute unix commands on MacOS.

-There are 2 C file.
-One of them is shell_with_input_txt.c and second one shell.c
+There are two C files.
+One of them is shell_with_input_txt.c and the other one is shell.c

-shell_with_input;_txt.c reads and executes commands from input.txt
+shell_with_input;_txt.c reads and executes commands which is taken from input.txt

-shell.c executes commands which you write
+shell.c executes commands which the user write

 shell_with_input;_txt.c works with: